 For Tennis fans, there's this rumination on the Nadal- Djokovic French Open Match.

-This is a story of how the renovation of a McDonalds is affecting a three decade old informal social group.
+This is a story of how the renovation of a McDonalds is affecting a three decade old informal after tennis social group--and a whole slew of toddlers.

-After much consideration, conversation and writing about same sex marriage, this article describes why group dynamics has obviated a more meaningful exploration of this issue.
-This article references Marriage Equality among Primates. which is a criticism of the tendentious nature and distortions of a recent N.Y.
+This article, Marriage Equality among Primates. is a criticism of the tendentious nature and distortions of a recent N.Y.
 Times OpEd.
-It includes reaction from the author.
+It includes response from the author.

 How Concierge Practice defeats The Promise of Medicare